 China's merchants shared with the government the view that China should become a more wealthy and more powerful nation, and to advance their interests they formed associations and pushed for boycotts against foreign goods.
 Concerned about competition, the merchants lobbied against collusion between the Manchu government and foreign capitalists.
-They lobbied against foreigners in China regulating commerce, and they lobbied for the freedom of commerce from government controls.
+They lobbied against foreigners in China regulating commerce, and they lobbied for freedom from government controls.

 As the government talked about reforms, unrest in China continued.
 By 1905 the number of Chinese students in Japan had risen to about 8,000, from about 280 in 1901.
 And many among China's growing student population joined those among the gentry who believed that one way to advance China quickly was to rid China of the Manchu monarchy.
 The monarchy tried to defend its authority by warning merchants and gentry against interfering in government affairs, and it told the students in Japan that they should concentrate on their studies and not concern themselves with politics or make speeches in public.
 Sovereignty, said the monarchy, belonged to the throne.

-Copyright © 1998-2013 by Frank E. Smitha.
+Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.